Life's Surges, raw and real

 I went to a Life Surge conference last January in Atlanta.
 It was something I had planned for months.
 I was excited to immerse myself in a crowd of believers, for the first time, by myself.
 See how it felt.
-AND I opted for a ticket that allowed me to have “photos ops” with speakers.
+AND I opted for a ticket that allowed me to have “photo ops” with speakers.
 This meant I could personally thank Jonathan Roumie, who plays Jesus in The Chosen.
 It was a HUGE deal for me.

-I drove the 6 and 1/2 hours by myself from Florida.
+I drove the 6.5 hours by myself from Florida.
 After a tumultuous last few years, I needed rejuvenation.
-All the Ioss and disappointment was slowly melting away.
+All the loss and disappointment were slowly melting away.
 The effects of my riding accident were in the rearview, and I was ready to be armed with positivity.
-Plus, I really needed to blast the radio and sing at the top of my lungs.
-(There should be an official study on this practice's benefits.)

 I especially needed a spiritual infusion, in a BIG way, as I was about to embark on another new life transition.
 I was moving AGAIN after just 2.5 years in Florida, which had been THE biggest move of my life.
 It took me across the East Coast as I parted with my beloved horse and farm life.

-God had used my losses and disappointments to lead me back to Him in a big way.
 Especially those past few years.
-The TV show "The Chosen" was the first of many bright lights He shined on my path back to Him.
-I finally figured out how to stream it while I was laid up on the couch for months with ice packs and my dogs.
+The TV show "The Chosen" was the first of many bright lights He shone on my path back to Him.
+I finally figured out how to stream it while I was laid-up on the couch for months, accompanied with ice packs and my dogs.
 I was immediately drawn into the beauty and drama of the story of Jesus and His disciples and their time on earth.

 I'm a HUGE fan of the show.
 I love everything from the roundtable discussions that air after each episode to the Facebook groups that unite fans.
 (Thank you, Dallas Jenkins!)

-I absorb as much as I can from testimonies and faith-filled people I have been introduced to because of the show.
+I absorb as much as I can from testimonies and faith-filled people I've been introduced to because of the show.
 The trail of breadcrumbs led me to countless inspirational, faith-focused teachers and apps like Hallow that can be used for prayer.
 I have embarked on an invaluable education and have found evidence solidifying the path I'm on.

 Jonathan Roumie is a great example.
 I can listen to him talk about his faith (or anything) all day long.
 Yes, it’s true; he's pretty easy on the eyes.
 But more importantly, he’s an incredible example of what surrendering our lives to God looks like.
 He shares experiences of spiritual transformation, all while being SO VERY human.
 This resonates with countless fans and followers like myself.
 His openness about his faith greatly inspires those of us on similar journeys.